 How offline conversion tracking works in Google Analytics

-When a visitor interacts with your website or app, Google Analytics 4 assigns them a unique identifier called a Client Id.
-This Client Id is stored in the user's browser or device and is used to track their online behavior.
-When an offline conversion occurs, such as a payment processed offline, CRM deal closed won or subscription activation, it needs to be matched to an identifier that can be recognized by Google Analytics - Client Id.
+When a visitor interacts with your website or app, Google Analytics 4 (GA4) assigns them a unique identifier called a Client ID (_ga cookie value).
+This Client ID is stored in the user's browser as a first-party cookie and follows the format of GA1.2.XXXXXXXXXX.XXXXXXXXXX.
+When an offline conversion occurs, such as a payment processed offline, CRM deal closed won or subscription activation, it needs to be matched to this Client ID for proper attribution.

 By uploading offline conversion data that is matched with the online visitor data using the collected customer information to GA4, GA4 can attribute the offline conversion to the corresponding online visitor.
 This allows you to understand which online marketing channels, campaigns, or content contributed to the offline conversion.